|My Spiritual Autobiography

 and Christ will give you light."

-Like most, my spiritual background is multifaceted and somewhat
+Like many, my spiritual background is multifaceted and complex.

-Peringian and Asanet Der-Ghazarian, left their home, Dikranagerd
+Asanet Der-Ghazarian, left their home Dikranagerd (called by Turks

 five children: my grandmother, Florence Valentine Peringian.